Fifth Generation

 21 Aug 1809

-William was yet another Fretwell male to die relatively prematurely.
-This sad event occurred in his 43rd year on June 11th 1809.
-He was buried in the Mill Hill Chapel Yard.
-With William's death, Mary was left a 44 year old widow with 4 young children to care for.
-A double tragedy for the family occurred, within three months of the loss of the breadwinner, with the death of the youngest son, John.
-Mary never remarried.
-She joined her brother-in-law John as business partner and, from the Leeds Directory listings referred to earlier apparently carried on until at least 1822, when she would have been approaching her 60th birthday.
+She joined her brother-in-law John as business partner and, from the Leeds Directory listings referred to earlier, apparently carried on until at least 1822, when she would have been approaching her 60th birthday.
 She seems to have lived and worked from a number of places in Leeds.
 Up to 1826 she was located at Upperhead Row, in 1837 at Alfred Place, and in 1839 at Knostrop.
-Mary died at the impressive age of 76 on 21st September 1851 at Selby, possibly at the home of her son William and daughter-in-law Ann, and was buried in the Woodhouse Cemetery, Leeds.
+According to her death certificate, Mary died at the impressive age of 86 on 21 September 1851 at Gowthorpe, Selby, probably at the home of her son William, who was the informant, and daughter-in-law Ann.
+The cause of death was given as 'General Decay'.
+Mary was buried in the Woodhouse Cemetery, Leeds.

 Bartholomew Fretwell

 John and Isabella had already produced nine children in the space of twelve years, when, maintaining this daunting cycle, Bartholomew was born in the 14th year of their marriage, and he was to be their last child.
 Perhaps the sadness of his early death decided John and Isabella against having any more children.
 They were now both approaching their 40th birthdays, and had certainly 'done their bit' to ensure the continuity of the Fretwell line.
 Bartholomew was yet another Fretwell statistic in the St Mary's Church, Tadcaster, records.
-He was baptised on 9th October 1768, and buried just over 31/2 years later on 30th May 1772.
+He was baptised on 9th October 1768, and buried just over 3½ years later on 30th May 1772.

 We move now from the city environment to the village of Hoylandswaine, and to the grandchildren of Joshua Fretwell, by his first wife Easter Denton, and his second wife Ann Tayle(o)r.